LinkedIn is already a major player in outbound marketing and sales, with 70% of sales professionals using it for business purposes regularly.

 Carefully going through your steps when preparing for your outreach and creating your prospecting lists is a top priority if you want good results.

-With that in mind, you can leverage LinkedIn’s native tools or third-party tools to perform searches for niched targets, split your prospecting lists based on strategic decisions, and set up your campaign for success.
+With that in mind, you can leverage LinkedIn’s native tools or third-party automation tools to perform searches for niched targets, split your prospecting lists based on strategic decisions, and set up your campaign for success.